-As social creatures, we crave face-to-face interaction with our peers.
-While work-life balance may have improved, the switch to remote and hybrid working has highlighted how collaboration and communication can be affected when we move teamwork online.
+In fact, corporate events have increased as the primary reason for travel by about 30%, while corporate offsites in particular have doubled in volume.
+That’s because we crave face-to-face interaction with our peers.
+While work-life balance may have improved with the switch to remote and hybrid working, it has become clear that collaboration and communication can be affected when we move teamwork online.
 While some tasks benefit from the focus that a home workday can bring, others depend on the trust and sense of belonging we get from meeting in person.

 Hybrid and remote working is on the rise